Dennis F. Kinlaw: Biography

 Kinlaw was born in Lumberton, N.C. on June 26, 1922.

-He held a B.A from Asbury College (1943), an M.Div from Asbury Theological Seminary (1946), and M.A. and Ph.D. from Brandeis University.
+He held a B.A from Asbury College (1943), an M.Div from Asbury Theological Seminary (1946), and an M.A. and Ph.D. from Brandeis University.

-He was President of Asbury College from 1968-1981 and 1986-1991 and Chancellor of the school in 1992.
-Prior, he was a professor of Old Testament Languages and Literature at Asbury Theological Seminary (1963-1968) and a visiting professor at Seoul Theological College, Seoul, South Korea in 1959.
+Following graduation, he was a professor of Old Testament Languages and Literature at Asbury Theological Seminary (1963-1968) and a visiting professor at Seoul Theological College, Seoul, South Korea.

+From 1968 to 1981, Kinlaw served his first term as President of Asbury College.
+He returned for a second term in that office and served from 1986-1991.
+In 1992, he was named Chancellor of the school.

-He was the founder of the Francis Asbury Society and authored several books.
-The Kinlaw Library on Asbury College's campus is named in honor of both the late Dennis Kinlaw and his late wife, Elsie.
+More than an academician, Kinlaw was deeply devoted to the Wesleyan Holiness theological tradition and to the proclamation of its truth through the art of preaching.
+He was the founder of the Francis Asbury Society, an organization committed to the promotion of Wesleyan theology and authored several books on the topic.
+The Kinlaw Library on Asbury College's campus is named in honor of Kinlaw and his late wife, Elsie.

-Theology

-Kinlaw was a Wesleyan theologian.
-He had Wesleyan-Holiness views.